Absurdnoobman/BWNchaos/README.md

 # Pointless Broken MOD
-This mod is still **in development** and it can in hoi 4 base game but it might breake some focus tree in base game with no DLC.
+This mod is still **in development** and it can run in hoi 4 base game but it might breaks some focus tree in base game without DLC.

 # BWNchaos

-HOI 4 MOD
+HOI 4 MOD for meme with my classmates

 # Disclaimer

 This mod is **NOT** want to disrespect or hurt everyone emotionally.

-This mod is created for improve my team coding skill and experimental purposes **only**.
+This mod is created for personal development and experimental purposes **only**.